panosoft/elm-aws-s3/readme.md

     }
 ```

+* `region` is the AWS region containing the S3 bucket being accessed
 * `bucket` is the name of the S3 bucket used in the operation
 * `key` is the name of the S3 object used in the operation
 * `contentType` is the content type of the S3 object